shilab/Awesome-Book-paper-tool/README.md

 # Awesome-Book-paper-tool
-A curated list of amazing book, libraries, software and resources.
+A curated list of amazing books, libraries, software, resources and anything.

 ## Machine Learning